 (formerly known as Galleruca semipullata)

 (Photo: courtesy of the Macleay Museum, University of Sydney)

-The adult beetles are typically brown, and also often feed on the foliage of the same tree as the larvae.
+The adult beetles are brown with a black mark on the back of the thorax.
+The adult beetles feed on the foliage of the same trees as the larvae.

 Further reading :

 Rev. H. Clark,

 Journal of Entomology,